VanDng/DumpExam/README.md

 ## Technology
 - It is a static website.
 - Exam dumps are stored as issues within this repository.
 - Discussion on each exam dump is linked with issue's discussion as well.
+Thanks to [utterances](https://github.com/utterance/utterances).
 - CICD applied.
 Website's content will be rebuild automatically based on the issue's changes.